chargebyte/chargebyte-docs/docs/source/getting_started.rst

    2024-12-13T15:52:04.637408+0100 chargesom manager[263]: [INFO] connector:EvseM  :: EVSE ISO SLAC MATCHED
    2024-12-13T15:52:04.661360+0100 chargesom manager[263]: [INFO] connector:EvseM  :: EVSE ISO D-LINK_READY (true)

-Now the EV simulator discovers the V2G service of the Charge SOM and establish a TCP connection.
+Now the EV simulator discovers the V2G service of the Charge SOM and establishes a TCP connection.
 Both hosts negotiate the protocol ISO 15118-2 and start a charging session.
 Since the setup lacks some components of a real DC charger (e.g. HV contactors, power modules) only the state ChargeParameterDiscovery will be reached.